NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

   executable = true;
 }
 ```

 ### `writeShellScriptBin` {#trivial-builder-writeShellScriptBin}

-Writes a shell script to a "bin" subdirectory of subdirectory of the store.
+Write a Bash script to a "bin" subdirectory of a directory in the Nix store.

-`writeShellScriptBin` takes two arguments: `name` and `text`, each of which should be a string.
+`writeShellScriptBin` takes the following arguments:

-`name`
+`name` (String)

-: the name used in the Nix store path and within the file generated under the store path.
+: The name used in the Nix store path and within the file generated under the store path.

-`text`
+`text` (String)

-: the contents of the file.
+: The contents of the file.

-This function is almost exactly like `writeScriptBin`, but it prepends a shebang line that points to the runtime shell (usually bash) at the top of the file contents.

 The file's contents will be put into `/nix/store/<store path>/bin/<name>`.
 The store path will include the the name, and it will be a directory.

+This function is a combination of [](#trivial-builder-writeShellScript) and [](#trivial-builder-writeScriptBin).

 ::: {.example #ex-writeShellScriptBin}
 # Usage of `writeShellScriptBin`

 ```nix
 writeShellScriptBin "my-script"
   ''